DrPaulBrewer/market-engine/README.md

 specifies function to call after the trade event handlers and the trade-cleanup handlers have completed.

-##Functions, also see ESdoc documentation.
+##Functions, also see JSdoc documentation.

     MarketEngine.prototype.bump(neworder)

 cancels and/or expires any orders in the active list `this.a` depending on the timestamp and id in `neworder` and the setting of the `cancelReplace` column in `neworder`.
 The active list is always scanned for expiring orders, but will only be scanned for cancellation if the cancelReplace column is truthy in neworder.